-European Bellflower is an introduced invasive erect perennial forb growing to to 3 feet high on a mostly smooth stem, usually not branched and sometimes with sparse hair.
-The stem may pick us some reddish tinges over the normal green.
+European Bellflower is an introduced invasive erect perennial forb growing to 3 feet high on a mostly smooth stem, usually not branched and sometimes with sparse hair.
+The stem may pick up some reddish tinges over the normal green.
 Some stems may be angled.

 Leaves of the upper stem are lance shaped, alternate, coarse with irregular teeth, and are usually stalkless.
 The larger lower basal leaves are also coarse with irregular teeth, but wider and have a rounded to heart-shaped base with long stalks and the stalk can have reddish coloration.
 There may be some sparse hair on the leaf, especially on the underside veins.
 The largest leaves can be 5 inches long and 2 inches wide.

 The inflorescence is a tall raceme, almost half the length of the plant.
-Flowers that appear only on one side of the raceme.
-Each flower rises on a stalk (pedicle) beneath a small leafy bract.
+Flowers appear only on one side of the raceme.
+Each flower rises on a stalk (pedicle) subtended by a small leafy bract.

 Flowers are 5-parted, with a bell-shaped corolla that is slightly nodding, an inch long and these open from the bottom of the spike upward.
 The 5 petals of the corolla are a blue-violet, united together at the base, with pointed tips that flare outward as the flower opens.
 The green calyx has five lobes (sepals) that are narrow, linear, very pointed and reflex backward when the flower opens.
-There are 5 stamens with long yellow anthers and a style that has a 3-lobed stigma where each lobe curves backward.
+There are 5 stamens with long yellow anthers, all appressed around the style that has a 3-lobed stigma where each lobe curves backward.
 The ovary is 3-celled.
 Only the style is exserted from the corolla.
 The inside lower throat of the corolla has fine whitish hair.

 Comparisons: The American Bellflower (Campanulastrum americanum) blooms in the Woodland Garden.
 This species is taller with light blue-violet petals that spread widely forming a star shape and the flowers are on all sides of the raceme.
-In the Upland Garden will be found Clustered Bellflower, C. glomerata, where the flowers are clustered together at the stem more like certain mints, have longer sepals and do not nod.
-Two smaller species have similar bell-shaped flowers but the plants have a much different structure : Harebell, C. rotundifolia, and Marsh Bellflower, C. aparinoides.
+In the Upland Garden will be found Bristly Bellflower, C. cervicaria, where the flowers are clustered together at the stem more like some of the mints, have longer sepals and do not nod.
+Two smaller species have similar bell-shaped flowers but the plants have a much different structure - flowers more solitary and wiry stems: Harebell, C. rotundifolia, and Marsh Bellflower, C. aparinoides.
 See comparison photo below.

 Above: The inflorescence is a tall raceme about half the height of the total plant.
 Drawing from Flora von Deutschland.